Mattlk13/flycheck/doc/developer/developing.rst

 - How to invoke the checker?
 What is the name of its program, and what arguments should Flycheck pass to it?
-- How to parse the checker output?
+- How to parse the error messages from the checker output?
 - What language (or languages) will the checker be used for?

 Once you have answered these questions, you merely have to translate the answers